|

 Salls

-had made me promise to apply to a school I
+had made me promise to apply to a college I

 had no interest in.
 The thought of